How to find your sitemap

 What happens next?

-If you can’t find a sitemap, then you might need to create a sitemap.
+If you can’t find a sitemap, then you might need to create a sitemap manually or you can just use our free tool to crawl your website and generate it automatically.

 If you have found your sitemap, then you’ll want to make sure that Google knows about it.
 See these steps to submit your sitemap to Google Search Console.